silentdance/ram/intl.en-US/Product Introduction/What is RAM.md

 # What is RAM {#concept_oyr_zzv_tdb .concept}

-Resource Access Management \(RAM\) is a cloud service that helps you **manage user identities** and **control resources access**.
-Using RAM, you can create and manage user accounts, and control the operation permissions that these user accounts possess for resources under your account, for example, employees, systems, and applications.
-If multiple users in your enterprise collaboratively work with resources, using RAM allows you to avoid sharing your Alibaba Cloud account AccessKey with other users.
-Instead, you can grant users the minimum permissions needed to complete their work, reducing security risks of your enterprise.
+Resource Access Management \(RAM\) is a cloud service that helps you manage identities and control resource access.
+You can use RAM to create and manage user \(such as employees, systems, and applications.\) and control the users' operation permissions on resources.
+When multiple users in your enterprise collaboratively operate on resources, RAM keeps the users' keys confidential and grant users the minimum permissions to reduce information security risks.

 ## Identity management and access control {#section_rwm_q1w_tdb .section}

-RAM allows you to create and manage multiple user identities under an account, and attach different authorization policies to different identities or identity groups.
-This grants different resource access permissions to different users.
+RAM allows you to create and manage multiple identities under an account and to attach different policies to different identities or identity groups.
+That is, RAM grants different resource access permissions to different users.

 ## Identity {#section_swm_q1w_tdb .section}

-Identity refers to any person, system, or application that uses resources from the console or by using Open APIs.
-To enable identity management in different application scenarios, RAM supports two types of identities, which are RAM-User and RAM-Role.
+An identity refers to any person, system, or application that uses resources in the RAM console or through open APIs.
+To manage identities in different application scenarios, RAM supports two types of identities, RAM users and RAM roles.

--   A RAM-User is a real identity of a fixed ID and an identity authentication AccessKey.
-Generally, a RAM-User refers to a person or an application.
+-   A RAM user is an entity identity with a fixed ID and an identity authentication key.
+Generally, a RAM user corresponds to a person or an application.

--   A RAM-Role is a virtual identity of a fixed ID, but no identity authentication AccessKey.
+-   A RAM role is a virtual identity with a fixed ID but without an identity authentication key.

-A RAM-Role must be associated with a real identity before it becomes available.
-A RAM-Role can be associated with multiple real identities, such as RAM-Users under the current Alibaba Cloud account, RAM-Users under another Alibaba Cloud account, Alibaba Cloud services \(such as EMR or MTS\), and External real identities \(such as a local enterprise account\).
+A RAM role must be associated with an entity identity before it can be used.
+A RAM role can be associated with multiple entity identities, such as:

+-   RAM users under the current account
+-   RAM users under another account
+-   Alibaba Cloud services \(such as EMR or MTS\)
+-   External real identities \(such as a local enterprise account\)

-## Authorization {#section_uwm_q1w_tdb .section}
+## Policy {#section_uwm_q1w_tdb .section}

-RAM allows you to create and manage multiple authorization policies under your Alibaba Cloud account.
-In essence, each authorization policy is a collection of permissions.
-Administrators can attach one or more authorization policies to a RAM identity \(including RAM-Users and  RAM-Roles\).
+RAM allows you to create and manage multiple policies under your account.
+In essence, each policy is a collection of permissions.
+Administrators can attach one or more policies to a RAM identity \(a RAM user or RAM role\).

-The RAM authorization policy language expresses the meaning of the authorization policy in detail.
-A policy can grant permissions to an API-Action and Resource-ID, and specify multiple restrictions \(such as source IP address, access time, and MFA\).
+The RAM policy language expresses fine-grained authorization semantics.
+A policy can grant permissions to a specific API action or resource ID and specify multiple restrictions \(such as source IP address, access time, and MFA\).

-## RAM user vs. Alibaba Cloud account {#section_rfk_hs2_xdb .section}
+## Relationship between accounts and RAM users {#section_rfk_hs2_xdb .section}

--   From an **ownership** point of view, the relationship between your Alibaba Cloud account and its RAM users is like parent-child.
+-   From the ownership perspective, an account and its RAM users are in parent-child relationship.
-    -   An Alibaba Cloud account is the basic entity for judging the ownership of Alibaba Cloud resources and billing for resource consumption.
+    -   An account is the basic entity for judging the ownership of Alibaba Cloud resources and billing for resource consumption.
-    -   RAM users exist only in the RAM instances of a certain Alibaba Cloud account.
-RAM users do not possess resources, and the resources they create under authorization belong to the parent account.
-RAM users do not possess bills, and all expenses incurred by their authorized operations are debited to the parent account.
+    -   RAM users exist only in RAM instances of a certain account.
+RAM users do not possess resources, and the resources they create under authorization belong to their accounts.
+RAM users do not possess bills, and all fees incurred by their authorized operations are debited to their accounts.
--   In terms of **permissions**, the relationship between your Alibaba Cloud account and its RAM users is like root–user \(such as the relationship in Linux\).
+-   From the permission perspective, an account and its RAM users are in root–user relationship \(similar to the relationship in Linux\).
-    -   The root user has all operation and control permissions for resources.
+    -   The root user has all operation and control permissions on resources.
-    -   A RAM user has only some permissions that are granted by the root user.
-In addition, the root user can revoke the permissions granted to a RAM user at any time.
+    -   RAM users only have permissions that are granted by the root user.
+The root user can revoke the permissions at any time.

-## Perform enterprise-level cloud resource management using RAM {#section_ywm_q1w_tdb .section}
+## Use RAM to manage cloud resources for enterprises {#section_ywm_q1w_tdb .section}

 RAM is applicable to the following enterprise scenarios:

--   An enterprise needs to easily manage the account and permissions of each operator \(or application\).
+-   An enterprise needs to manage the account and permissions of each operator \(or application\) in a simplified manner.
 -   An enterprise does not want to calculate the costs and fees for each operator \(or application\) separately.

-The specific requirements are shown as follows:
+The specific requirements are shown in the following figure.

 ![](images/3479_en-US.png "Enterprise scenario")

--   Company A only needs one Alibaba Cloud account \(in the figure, this is companyA@aliyun.com\).
+-   Company A only needs one account \(for example, companyA@aliyun.com\).
--   All resources belong to this Alibaba Cloud account.
-As the resource owner, this account has full control of all resources.
-This account is also responsible for paying all bills.
+-   All resources belong to the account.
+As the resource owner, the account has full control over all resources.
+It also pays for all bills.
--   A can use RAM to create independent user accounts for operators under the account \(the employees who perform operation and maintenance on resources\) and perform authorization management.
+-   Company A can use RAM to create independent users for operators \(the employees who perform operation and maintenance on resources\) and grant permissions to the users.
--   User accounts do not possess resources.
-By default they do not have access permissions for the resources they create and can only perform operations on resources after their permissions are authorized.
+-   Users do not possess resources.
+By default, they do not have access permissions on the resources they create and can only operate on the resources after they are authorized.
--   The charges incurred due to operations of user accounts are billed to the primary account.
-Separate billing for user accounts is not supported.
+-   The fees incurred due to operations of user accounts are billed by their accounts.
+Users have no permission to pay for themselves.